Kate Van Buskirk: Career competition

 In January 2018, Van Buskirk broke the Canadian record in the indoor mile, with a time of 4:26.92, when at the Dr. Sander Invitational at the Armory in New York City.
 She beat Rachel Schneider and Karissa Schweizer, both by less than a second.
 Also that winter, Van Buskirk was signed by Nike.
 In February, she was announced as part of Canada's team at the 2018 IAAF World Championships.

 She placed third in the 5000 metre at the Payton Jordan Invitational, in May, with a time of 15:16.34.
 Falling during the Prefontaine Classic, she entered the 800 metre at the Speed River Inferno in Guelph.
 In June, she placed second in a 1500-metre race in London, Ontario, and second at the Canadian 5K Road Championships in Toronto.

 Van Buskirk is looking to return to her roots in the 1500 metre for the 2019 season.

 Van Buskirk ran under the Olympic entry standard for the 5000 metre, at an Irvine, California track meet in May 2021.
 "Her time is the fourth fastest among Canadian women all-time," according to Canadian Running magazine.

 On July 3, 2021, it was announced that Van Buskirk was selected to represent Canada in the Women's 5000m at the 2020 Olympics in Tokyo, Japan.
 She finished in her heat at 15:14.96.

 Marathon competition

 In 2024, Van Buskirk took up the marathon.
 Nashville Track Club founder Dave Milner is her training partner and coach.
 Van Buskirk ran her first half-marathon in early March, while also serving as co-race director.

 Her debut full marathon was the St. Jude Rock ‘n’ Roll Running Series Nashville Marathon in Nashville, Tennessee; she was the female winner.

 Broadcaster

 Van Buskirk previously hosted, edited, and produced Canadian Running Magazine podcast The Shakeout, beginning in 2018.

-In 2023, Van Buskirk did was on the Scotiabank Toronto Waterfront Marathon for her sixth year; these have included carriage on CBC Sports' live stream.
+Van Buskirk's sixth year broadcasting from the Scotiabank Toronto Waterfront Marathon was 2023; certain years have been carried on CBC Sports' live stream.
 In 2022, Van Buskirk joined Diamond League World Athletics coverage on CBC, with Andi Petrillo and Scott Russell.
 Other broadcasts include the Athletics Ontario Ontario U20, Open, and Para Championships.